Product strategies fail all the time. Between 30 to 45% of new products fail to deliver a financial return. The burning question is why.

 There are a myriad of ways humans can navigate a website or application, but there are also specific patterns that people will undertake most often.

 You’re probably familiar with the 80 / 20 rule, otherwise known as the Pareto Principle.
 Well, the same thing applies to UX design.
-The vast majority of your application’s value will be delivered by optimizing the most common series of tasks your users undertake to achieve their goal.
+The vast majority of your application’s value will be delivered by optimizing the most common series of tasks your users undertake to achieve their goals.

 During the UX workshop, subject matter experts can be consulted to itemize how users currently do their work —whether that involves an application or an amalgamation of tools.
-If users are in the workshop, then they’re obviously the best source for this information.
+If users are in the workshop, then they’re the best source for this information.

 At the very least, the main workflows can be identified during the workshop and fleshed out in the subsequent research.

-Either way, having clearly defined workflows ensures that you’re focusing on the most important experiences and building solutions that actually matter to your audience.
+Either way, having clearly defined workflows ensures that you’re focusing on the most important experiences and building solutions that matter to your audience.

-Who needs to be in the room
+Who needs to be in the room?

 Good question (and Hamilton reference).
-A lenghty workshop might seem like a marathon, but the value it adds to your product — and the failure it could save you from — is well worth it.
+A lengthy workshop might seem like a marathon, but the value it adds to your product — and the failure it could save you from — is well worth it.

 That’s why the following parties need to be in the room: